jsa5539/The_103rd_exhibition_of_art/README.md

 # The_103rd_exhibition_of_art
+---

-This is a web site for the 103rd exhibition of 단국서예회
+This is a website for the 103rd exhibition of Dankook Calligraphy Club.
-It will be close after the end of the exhibition
+It will be closed after the exhibition ends.
+I will update the index.html file to allow the work list to be modified using an Excel file.